 What plants work well in Albuquerque?

 Cold-hardy high-desert species: chamisa, apache plume, agave parryi, soaptree yucca, red yucca, Russian sage, salvia, autumn sage, penstemon, lavender, rosemary, blue grama, Mexican feather grass, desert willow, New Mexico olive, and Mexican elder are common in well-designed Albuquerque xeriscapes.
+Plant examples are not a guarantee of rebate eligibility or survival on every site.
+Sun, wind, slope, soil, irrigation, cold pockets, pets, wildlife, and HOA standards all affect plant choice.
+For ABCWUA rebate projects, plant allowance should be verified against the current ABCWUA Xeriscaping Guide plant list.

 Do you convert sprinklers to drip irrigation?

 Yes.
 Drip and bubbler conversion is one of the most-requested services.
-ABCWUA generally requires spray irrigation in the conversion area to be capped or converted to drip, bubblers, or hand-watering for qualifying rebate projects.
+ABCWUA requires spray irrigation in the conversion area to be capped or converted to drip, bubblers, or hand-watering for qualifying rebate projects.

 Can you help with HOA common areas?